epccs/RPUpi/Hardware/Testing/linux.md

 /1/ibuff 7,0
 {"txBuffer[2]":[{"data":"0x7"},{"data":"0x0"}]}
 /1/iread?
 2
-# this will cause a the bus manage to see the nRTS active and start a bootload cycle.
+# this will cause the bus manage to see the nRTS active and start the bootload cycle.
-# after the delay I can use the RS-422 again.
+# after a delay I can use the RS-422 again.
 ```